Table of Contents

 Improper NICU Care

-An infant taken care in the Neonatal Intensive Care Unit (NICU) for any health issue may develop serious injuries.
+An infant taken care of in the Neonatal Intensive Care Unit (NICU) for any health issue may develop serious injuries.
 This is due to the negligence of the NICU nurses and physicians in providing timely treatment and care to the infants.
 Diseases like jaundice and neonatal hypoglycemia are some of the conditions that when not managed properly may cause permanent birth injuries in the infant.

 Medical Negligence Claim for Birth Injuries

 As per the birth injury law, if an infant suffers birth injury due to the medical negligence of the obstetrician or any medical staff, parents are entitled to compensation.

 The plaintiff has the legal burden of proof when pursuing medical negligence claims for birth injuries.
 A birth injury attorney may guide the parents in pursuing a medical negligence lawsuit.
 For pursuing a birth injury claim, some states demand an affidavit signed by a medical practitioner.

 In the US, under the doctrine of “respondeat superior,” the hospital or birthing center is the primary defendant in such a lawsuit.
 Individual providers can also be sued depending upon the particular case.
 Other defendants in a birth injury lawsuit would be the obstetrician, other medical staff, or pharmaceutical companies

 To prove the negligence, the plaintiff must prove that the defendant violated a legal obligation or standard of care and that this violation caused a birth injury.
 This demands expert testimony by a medical expert.
 He would carefully evaluate all medical and hospital records related to the baby’s gestation, birth, and neonatal care.

 With medical records as evidence, the expert should testify that